-1. Identify and provide a brief description/summary of your media site

-- 2. Explain this media site's cultural significance and relevance to course content using at least TWO concepts or theories from your required readings.
-That is, I want to see you make a connection between your selected media representation and two concepts or theories discussed by authors in the required readings. - 3.
+- 1. Identify and provide a brief description/summary of your media site - 2.
+Explain this media site's cultural significance and relevance to course content using at least TWO concepts or theories from your required readings.
+That is, I want to see you make a connection between your selected media representation and two concepts or theories discussed by authors in the required readings.
+To do this well, you will need to identify and define/describe the concepts or theories being used. - 3.
 Offer your very insightful and critical analysis of the topic/materials (FYI: "I thought it was interesting" is neither insightful nor critical)